mteij/Stripez/README.md

     * Add secrets for your Firebase config values (`FIREBASE_API_KEY`, `FIREBASE_PROJECT_ID`, etc.) to be used by the workflows.

 8.  **Deploy:**
     * You can deploy manually by installing the Firebase CLI (`npm install -g firebase-tools`) and running `firebase deploy`.
-This will deploy hosting and all functions, including the scheduled function.
-    * The GitHub Actions will automatically deploy changes pushed to `main` or a pull request.
+    * The GitHub Actions will automatically deploy changes pushed to `main`.

 9.  **First-Time Schikko Setup (Post-Deploy):**
     * Open the deployed web application.
 Click the "Set Schikko" button.
     * Enter an email address.
-    * Go to your Firebase project -> **Functions -> Logs**.
-Find the log entry from the `setSchikko` function containing the generated password.
-    * **IMPORTANT**: For a real-world application, you **must** replace the password logging in `functions/index.js` with a service that sends the password to the user's email (e.g., using the "Trigger Email" Firebase Extension).
-Storing plain-text passwords is not secure.
+A pop-up alert will immediately display the generated password.
+    * **IMPORTANT**: The password is only shown once.
+Ensure you save it securely.
+The user who claims the role is responsible for sharing it if needed.